A typical graduate student seeking a PhD in physics or in physics and astronomy would follow a path such as this:

 - Conduct research, write and publish articles describing the work, and identify a specific thesis subject requiring independent and original work that could be included in a dissertation.

 - Write and defend a dissertation, a substantial and original contribution to knowledge in physics or astronomy.

 It usually takes five to seven years to complete the PhD program.
 The length of the program is entirely dependent upon your progress through coursework and research, and is different for each student.
 Along the way, students develop the skills to create and conduct innovative research, advancing the frontiers of physics or astronomy.

 Please contact Laura Blumkin, Graduate Program Coordinator (email@example.com), with any questions.

 Interested in applying?
 Visit our application page for instructions and a link to our online application.

 Support and Fellowships

 Students receive support in the form of either teaching or research assistantship stipends.
 The physics and astronomy assistantship stipend rate covers most reasonable living expenses here in Rochester.
-The majority of students will complete the two semester teaching assistantship requirement in the first year of study.
+The majority of students will complete the two semester teaching assistantship requirement in the first year of study and it is this teaching assistantship that pays the stipend in the first year.
 After the first year, the majority of students will join a research group and will have their stipend paid by their research advisor for the remainder of the PhD program.
-All students admitted into our PhD program receive a full tuition scholarship.
+All students admitted into our PhD program receive a full tuition wavier from AS&E.